-He sets up an academic school for girls with social and financial challenges at the Notre-Dame des Apôtres Convent in Salima.
+He sets up a school for girls with social and financial challenges at the Notre-Dame des Apôtres Convent in Salima.

 A girl with quadriplegia asks to integrate the school.
-He had never seen a person with a disability before.
 He was moved, especially that the country lacked proper services to serve people with special needs.

 He realizes that he needs to do something about it.
 He starts researching about rehabilitation and care locally and internationally.

-The Salima academic school becomes a success, and the number of its student-girls increases.
+The Salima school becomes a success, and the number of its student-girls increases.

 He pursues his research on rehabilitation and is inspired by what is done internationally.

-He starts on August 15 an entrepreneurial social enterprise with only three workers: a leather workshop that only employs people with special needs.
+He starts on August 15 a social enterprise with only three workers: a leather workshop that only employs people with special needs.

 His objective was to find international markets for the products and from the returns produce prosthetics and orthotics at cost to people with special needs.

-Located in a humble neighborhood in Beirut (Karm El Zeytoun), the workshop gradually picks up.
+Located in a humble neighborhood in Beirut (Karm El Zeytoun), the workshop gradually evolves.
 Nadeem finds international markets for the produced goods.